Updated: Sep 14

 The Himalayas!
 Fluttering prayer flags!
 Monasteries!
 Ancient temples!
 Charming Hill Villages!
-These are images that intrigued me for so long and eventually I got the opportunity to visit the place where the greatest chain of mountains in the world was formed.
-I have been mystified by scenes of hanging suspension bridges spanning big raging rivers deep down in ravines between lush green hills peeping out behind thick rolling mist - NEPAL.
+Nepal - These images intrigued me for so long and eventually I got the opportunity to visit the place where the greatest chain of mountains in the world was formed.
+I have been mystified by scenes of hanging suspension bridges spanning big raging rivers deep down in ravines between lush green hills peeping out behind thick rolling mist.

 It was my travel buddy’s idea for us to take a trip to Nepal.
 I had never been there, so I decided - let’s go!

 I was advised to request a window seat on the left side of the plane when flying from Dubai into Kathmandu.
 The benefit of this became clear as the plane approached the destination and the snowcapped Himalayan Annapurna Mountain range majestically appeared above the clouds.
 The closer the plane flew to the ragged edges of the mesmerizing Himalayan mountain peaks I wanted to stretch out my hand to touch the mystical mountain.
 As I sat in quiet contemplation and admiration my thoughts were taken back to the fascinating accounts and stories I had read about adventurous Himalayan mountain climbing expeditions.

 I had arrived!
 A dream had come true!
 I was about to enter the world of my exploration heroes.

 Taking the taxi ride from the airport into Kathmandu was a pupil-dilating experience.
 My senses were instantly overloaded by a riot of sights, sounds, and smells.